 Despite of how these small and medium organisations have higher rates on job satisfaction, it is important to increase your retention rate that you understand the main reasons why employees leave a company.

-- Pull factors: When even though they are happy, they decide that they will look for something better, higher salary, more benefits, more convenient hours.
+- Pull factors: When even though they are happy, they decide that they will look for something better in terms of reward or conditions, higher salary, more benefits, more convenient hours.
 Sometimes is only about working with a company with fantastic employer branding or recognition in the industry.

 - Push factors: These are factors coming from a discomfort in the current company.
 Clashes with colleagues, feeling of unfairness, disliking the organisational culture.
 They leave, not because they are convinced of where they are going, but because they don’t want to be at their current organisation.